learn-co-students/filter-readme-python-data-science-intro-000/README.md

-# Filter and Map in Python
+# Filter in Python

 ### Learning Objectives

+* Understand how to filtering with a for loop has common code that can be moved to a function
+* Understand how to use the filter function in Python

 ### Filtering Elements